santos-404/time-series-tfg/data/README.md

 # Data

 ## Why is there no data?
 I didn't upload every CSV to GitHub because I think it's unnecessary.
 The data is massive, and it can be downloaded locally using the attached scripts.
+I didn't upload every CSV to GitHub because I think it's unnecessary.
+The data is massive, and it can be downloaded locally using the attached scripts.

+Please note that an ESIOS token is required; if you wish to use the data, you should contact ESIOS to request one.

 ## Which data will be used?
 These are all the variables I'll use.
 This might be modified across versions.